D4ntae/s7-plc-qemu/README.rst

 From the firmware file the first 64 bytes need to be cut.
 In the bootloader file on addresses 0x230, 0x23c, 0x244 4 bytes need to be replaced with 0.

+Instruction at 0x368 in exec_in_lomem.rev was changed to DE0000EA.
+This is probably bad but works for now.

 To run the emulator run the command
 .. code-block:: shell